amomen9/SQLServer-DBA-Tools/README.md

 - Please have a look at my website if you wish at https://amdbablog.blogspot.com/
 - Most of stored procedures start with "sp_" in the name instead of "usp_".
 That's how I have been more convenient.
 You can change the name of course.
 - These scripts are mostly written in chronological order, not in order of importance.
+- General note:
+	T-SQL is not optimized when it comes to heavy workloads and may become partly the bottleneck of your tasks unless you natively compile and optimize it.
+This does not usually happen in OLTP systems though.
+You just may want to bear this in mind.

 ## Contained Scripts
   <br/>